How the new DECT NR+ wireless standard filled the gap

 Events

-DECT World 2024
+DECT World 2025

-Hotel Eurostars Grand Central,
+Eurostars Grand Central

-Please register for DECT World
+Please register for DECT World - places are limited